usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **4.17.3\* Size and Arrangement**

 The size and arrangement of the standard toilet stall shall comply with [Fig. 30(a)](#figure30a), Standard Stall.
 Standard toilet stalls with a minimum depth of 56 in (1420 mm) (see [Fig. 30(a)](#figure30a)) shall have wall-mounted water closets.
 If the depth of a standard toilet stall is increased at least 3 in (75 mm), then a floor-mounted water closet may be used.
 Arrangements shown for standard toilet stalls may be reversed to allow either a left- or right-hand approach.
-Additional stalls shall be provided in conformance with 4.22.4.<br/> **EXCEPTION**: In instances of alteration work where provision of a standard stall ([Fig. 30(a)](#figure30a)) is technically infeasible or where plumbing code requirements prevent combining existing stalls to provide space, either alternate stall ([Fig. 30(b)](#figure30b)) may be provided in lieu of the standard stall.
+Additional stalls shall be provided in conformance with 4.22.4.

+EXCEPTION: In instances of alteration work where provision of a standard stall ([Fig. 30(a)](#figure30a)) is technically infeasible or where plumbing code requirements prevent combining existing stalls to provide space, either alternate stall ([Fig. 30(b)](#figure30b)) may be provided in lieu of the standard stall.

 {% figure Figure 30a %}
 {% asset design-standards/fig_30a_standard_stall.gif alt="figure 30a" %}